YueLiPicasso/OCanrenTutorial/DefineTypes/weekdays/README.md

  modifacation of the source code, such as typing a space and then deleting it and saving the file, and run `make` again.

-The terminal would lay bare all cannotations brought about by this `@type` line, which we copy below:
+The terminal would lay bare all semantical cannotations of by this `@type` line, which we reproduce below and in which we shall not get bogged down:
 ```ocaml
 type weekdays = Monday | Tuesday | Wednesday | Thursday | Friday
 class virtual ['inh, 'extra, 'syn] weekdays_t :